antobzzll/mydstools/README.md

 ## Usage

-- TODO
+For a complete usage guide, please refer to the [example notebook](docs/example.ipynb).

 ## Contributing

 Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
+Check out the [contributing guidelines](CONTRIBUTING.md).
+Please note that this project is released with a [Code of Conduct](CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## License

 `mydstools` was created by Antonio Buzzelli.
-It is licensed under the terms of the MIT license.
+It is licensed under the terms of the [MIT license](LICENSE).

 ## Credits